home-assistant/home-assistant.io/source/_integrations/ruckus_unleashed.markdown

 There is currently support for the following device types within Home Assistant:

-- **Presence Detection** - The platform will look at devices connected to the router and will create a `device_tracker` for each discovered device.
+- **Presence Detection** - The platform will look at devices connected to the access point and will create a `device_tracker` for each discovered device.

 ## Configuration